 California has made a concerted effort in recent years to improve care in assisted living facilities and ensure prompt filing of nursing home fall incident reports.
 Despite these efforts, slips and falls remain a staggering – yet preventable – problem.
-If you or a loved one have suffered slip and fall injuries in a Southern California nursing home, do not delay; have your case reviewed by the Salamati Law Firm.
-Based in Los Angeles, we are here to help you understand your rights and will fight for maximum compensation from those at fault.
+If you or a loved one have suffered slip and fall injuries in a Southern California nursing home, do not delay; have your case reviewed by a lawyer who specializes in slip and fall injury cases in Los Angeles.
+Salamati Law can help you understand your rights and will fight for maximum compensation from those at fault.

 How common are slip and fall accidents in nursing homes?
 Approximately 1.4 million reside in American nursing homes and with Baby Boomers coming of age, that number is expected to more than double – to 3 million – by 2030.
 Approximately 75% of nursing home residents will experience a fall in any given year.
 To put the matter into perspective, a 100-bed nursing home can expect to see 100-200 falls per year.